-Cherry-picking refers to selective presentation of evidence in an argument in order to refute or affirm a point while ignoring other evidence which will not support the point(s) being made.
+Cherry-picking refers to the selective presentation of evidence in an argument in order to refute or affirm a point while ignoring other evidence which will not support the point(s) being made.
 It derives from the obvious reluctance to harvest unripe, or overripe, fruit and to select only those which you will consume.

 Often, cherry-picked factoids or references will be over-extrapolated and oversold to give the impression that they are representative when they are not.